ryanscott/bamboo/Readme.md

 Dependencies
 -----

 Bamboo relies on the official Facebook Connect iPhone SDK for login.
 Additionally, I use json-framework for parsing the responses from Facebook.
-Both of these are not 100% necessary in theory, so if you want a version of bamboo with no dependencies whatsoever it can easily be done...it just won't be very usable.
+Both of these are not 100% necessary in theory, so if you want a version of bamboo with no dependencies whatsoever it can easily be done...it just won't be as usable.

 <a href="http://github.com/facebook/facebook-iphone-sdk" target="_blank">http://github.com/facebook/facebook-iphone-sdk</a><br/>
 <a href="http://github.com/stig/json-framework" target="_blank">http://github.com/stig/json-framework</a>